Hip-hop promoter Bobby Bookings making major moves in the Midwest - Rolling Out

 Yes, but no. I’ve been around the entertainment business since I was young.
 My father owned a security company that secured many [celebrities] in the industry, exposing me to the lifestyle at a young age.
 I’ve had the honor of meeting so many different celebs that I knew my heart belonged somewhere in the entertainment industry; in fact, I started building my reputation up as a DJ.

-I’ve brought shows to other areas in the U.S. Some of the shows I put together have been in Raleigh, North Carolina, and Myrtle Beach.
-Sure, they weren’t to the extent of what the Ying Yang Twins show.
+I’ve brought shows to other areas in the U.S. Some of the shows I put together have been in Raleigh, North Carolina; and Myrtle Beach; [South Carolina].
+Sure, they weren’t to the extent of what the Ying Yang Twins‘ show [was].

 How do you become a successful concert promoter?